arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // this job instance in a multi-instance deployment (default: guid). options.JobId = Guid.NewGuid().ToString();

+                // The format of the message correlation used when receiving Azure Service Bus messages.
+                // (default: W3C).
+                options.Correlation.Format = MessageCorrelationFormat.Hierarchical;

                 // The name of the Azure Service Bus message property that has the transaction ID.
+                // ⚠ Only used when the correlation format is configured as Hierarchical.
                 // (default: Transaction-Id).
                 options.Correlation.TransactionIdPropertyName = "X-Transaction-ID";

                 // The name of the Azure Service Bus message property that has the upstream service ID.
+                // ⚠ Only used when the correlation format is configured as Hierarchical.
                 // (default: Operation-Parent-Id).
                 options.Correlation.OperationParentIdPropertyName = "X-Operation-Parent-ID";